thenumbernine/symmath-lua/README.contents.md

 3. Modify your LUA\_PATH / package.path to also include `"?/?.lua"`.
 4. ... profit?

-## TODO

-- better conditions for solving equalities.  multiple sets of equations.

-- more integrals that will evaluate.

-- functions that lua has that I don't: ceil, floor, deg, rad, fmod, frexp, log10, min, max

-- infinite precision or big integers.  https://github.com/thenumbernine/lua-bignumber .

-- combine symmath with the lua-parser to decompile lua code -> ast -> symmath, perform symbolic differentiation on it, then recompile it ... i.e. `f = [[function(x) return x^2 end]] g = symmath:luaDiff(f, 'x') <=> g = [[function(x) return 2*x end]]`

-- subindexes, so you can store a tensor of tensors: `g_ab = Tensor('_ab', {-alpha^2+beta^2, beta_j}, {beta_i, gamma_ij})`
-	(Though this is a lot of work for a rarely used feature...)

-- change canonical form from 'div add sub mul' to 'add sub mul div'.  also split apart div mul's into mul divs and then factor add mul's into mul add's for simplification of fractions

-- finish Integer and Rational sets, maybe better support for Complex set.

-- better polynomial factoring.

 ## SymMath Interpreter

 If you want to run this as a command-line with the API in global namespace: